firecracker-microvm/firecracker/docs/jailer.md

   the jailer is mostly Firecracker specific.
 - `uid` and `gid` are the uid and gid the jailer switches to as it execs the target binary.
+- `cgroup` cgroups can be passed to the jailer to let it set the values when the microVM process is spawned.
+The `--cgroup` argument must follow this format:
+  `<cgroup_file>=<value>` (e.g cpuset.cpus=0).
+This argument can be used multiple
+  times to set multiple cgroups.
+This is useful to avoid providing privileged permissions to another process for setting the cgroups before or after the jailer is executed.
+  The `--cgroup` flag can help as well to set Firecracker process cgroups before the VM starts running, with no need to create the entire cgroup hierarchy manually (which requires privileged permissions).
 - `chroot_base` represents the base folder where chroot jails are built.
 The default is `/srv/jailer`.
 - `netns` represents the path to a network namespace handle.
 If present, the